Prostitution is illegal in all states of the United States except for Nevada where brothels are legal in a few counties under certain restrictions.

 - Any touching of the genitalia with the purpose of sexual arousal

 - Gratifying the sexual desires of an individual.
 This is usually a woman to a man.

 When any of these acts are done for a fee, it is considered prostitution in Nevada.

-Street prostitution, which is prostitution in public, such as in parks, private vehicles, hotels, motels, and anywhere that’s not a licensed brothel, is entirely illegal in the state and the rest of the United States.
+Street prostitution, which is prostitution in public, such as in parks, private vehicles, hotels, motels, and anywhere that’s not a licensed brothel, is entirely illegal in the state.

 Where is Prostitution Legal in Nevada?

 Out of 17 counties in Nevada, 10 counties offer legal prostitution.

 State laws ban licensed brothels in counties with populations over 700,000, including Las Vegas, Reno, and Clark County.

 Is prostitution legal in Las Vegas?